Blizy-01/tactology-global-app/README.md

-# Tactology Global — Staff Scheduling App
+# Tactology Global: Staff Scheduling App

 A mobile application built for the **Tactology Global assignment**, implementing a healthcare staff scheduling and publications platform.
 Built with React Native + Expo.